enriquegv001/ibm-call4code/README.md

      1. Call for Code Global Challenge resigstration
      2. March 8, Challenge start date
      3. October 17, Challenge submissions due

+### About us
+We are a team of problem-solvers with varied experience and diverse skills.
+Aiming to design a unique and impacful solution.
      4. December, Challenge winners announced